 - The late phase of DNA replication

 The early phase of DNA replication occurs inside the nucleus, which will produce the early genes.
-The early gene products will undergo transcription to produce early viral mRNA and move it to the cytoplasm of the host cell.
-A viral mRNA will further undergo translation and will produce the early viral regulatory proteins.
+The early gene products will undergo transcription to produce early viral mRNA and move to the host cell cytoplasm.
+A viral mRNA will further undergo translation and produce the early viral regulatory proteins.
 Early viral protein brings the S-phase of the host cell.

 The late phase of DNA replication occurs inside the nucleus, which will produce the late genes.
-The late gene products will undergo transcription to produce late viral mRNA in the cytoplasm of a host cell.
+The late gene products will undergo transcription to produce late viral mRNA in the host cell cytoplasm.
 A viral mRNA will further undergo translation and form the late viral structural proteins.

 Bioassembly and Release

-After the gene expression of the adenovirus or after the completion of the translation of mRNA, all the virion protein or particles get assembled.
-The viral DNA is first packaged into the capsid along with penton fibres, refers as the process of “Maturation”.
-The mature viral progeny finally release out of the host cell either through budding or cell lysis and then infect other cells.
+After the adenovirus gene expression or the completion of the mRNA translation, all the virion proteins or particles get assembled.
+The viral DNA is first packaged into the capsid along with penton fibres, and the process called “Maturation”.
+The mature viral progenies finally leave the host cell either through budding or cell lysis and later infect other cells.

-The adenovirus infects the epithelial cells of the respiratory tract, urinary tract, intestinal tract and lining of eyes.
-When it finds a specific host cell, it starts replicating and undergo multiplication in the epithelial cells of conjunctiva, cornea, pharynx etc.
+The adenovirus primarily infects the epithelial cells of the respiratory tract, urinary tract, intestinal tract and lining of the eyes.
+When it finds a specific host cell, it replicates and undergoes multiplication in the epithelial cells of the conjunctiva, cornea, pharynx etc.

-After infecting the epithelial cells, it can further spread to the regional lymph nodes of the infected person.
-Usually, an adenovirus infection does not spread beyond the regional lymph nodes but in some cases, can also affect visceral organs.
+After infecting the epithelial cells, it can further spread to an infected person’s regional lymph nodes.
+Usually, an adenovirus infection does not spread beyond the regional lymph nodes but can also affect visceral organs in some cases.

 Host cell and Virus Interaction

-It also refers as “Lytic infection”.
-Productive infection can define as the type of infection in which the genome of the virus undergoes complete replication and cause cell death by releasing viral progenies.
+It is also called “Lytic infection”.
+Productive infection can define as the type of infection where the viral genome undergoes complete replication and causes cell death by releasing viral progenies.
 Symptoms start appearing after a few days of infection.

-It can define as the type of infection in which a genome of the virus undergoes incomplete replication.
-Thus, in abortive infection, a virus is unable to produce viral progenies, but the infection remains persistent to the host cell.
+It can define as a form of infection where the viral genome undergoes incomplete replication.
+Thus, a virus is unable to produce viral progenies in abortive infection, but the infection remains persistent to the host cell.

-It is a unique feature of the adenovirus that it shows an oncogenic property.
-Some serotypes like A and B can transform the host cell into the cancerous cell by integrating its viral DNA.
+One of the unique features of adenovirus is its oncogenic property.
+Some serotypes like A and B can transform the host cell into the cancerous cell after viral DNA integration.